 I love the fact that I could still find people from the village fishing here, along with visitors (and a dog!) who came for surfing, swimming, or having a picnic.

 There were only a few stalls selling food and drinks at the parking lot (young coconut, instant noodles) but there were none by the beach.
 And nobody was trying to sell me anything.
-After experiencing some crowded beach here in Bali, this lovely litlle beach gave me a room to breathe.
-To just sit still and stare at the sea water lapping at the sand.
+After experiencing some crowded beaches here in Bali, this lovely little beach gave me room to breathe.
+To just sit still and stare at the seawater lapping at the sand.